SalahHamza/things-i-have-learnt/src/marks/responsive-web-design/web-and-images.md

        alt="My image description">
 </picture>
 ```
-Looking at the media condition in the `media` attribute and the pixel density in the `srcset`, the **picture** element will choose the right image to display, and in case the picture element is not supported or none of the media conditions returned true.
+Looking at the media condition in the `media` attribute and the pixel density in the `srcset`, the `picture` element will choose the right image to display, and in case the picture element is not supported or none of the media conditions returned true.

-**Note**: The `alt` attribute and css manipulation should be done through the **img** element and not the **picture** or **source** elements.
+**Note**: The `alt` attribute and css manipulation should be done through the `img` element and not the `picture` or `source` elements.

-The **picture** element can also be used to serve different image types depending on the browser support.
-So for example if you want to serve **[WebP](https://developers.google.com/speed/webp/?csw=1)** format, but you want to set a fallback for browsers that don't support it:
+The `picture` element can also be used to serve different image types depending on the browser support.
+So for example if you want to serve [**WebP** format](https://developers.google.com/speed/webp/?csw=1) format, but you want to set a fallback for browsers that don't support it:

 ```html
 <picture>